-Where is Mont Tremblant located?
+Why is Mont Tremblant famous?

-1) Visit the town of Mont Tremblant itself.
+1) Visit the town of Mont Tremblant itself:

 No matter what the season, the town of Mont Tremblant is absolutely stunning to check out in ANY season.
 This one is during the fall:

-Here’s just a small list of things you can do in the town of Mont Tremblant:
+Here’s just a “small list” of things you can do in the town of Mont Tremblant: